 Celebrations: New Year’s Eve is an exciting time in Cayo Coco.
 Grab a drink and join in the fun.

-Enjoy the show: There’s plenty of events most nights, organised by the hotels; grab a cocktail and enjoy the open-air theatre and dance shows.
+Enjoy the show: There's plenty of entertainment going on in hotels most nights; grab a cocktail and enjoy the open-air theatre and dance shows.